 The sensor head internal humidity is dried by a desiccant bag.
 This value is reported in all GROUP statuses data.
-If that value become higher than 50%, with an increase of 1% per week during several weeks, the desiccant bag must be replaced.
-Cimel is using a Clariant DESI PAK ref B001603.
+If that value become higher than 50%, with an increase

 To obtain full measurement quality, the desiccant bag should be placed near the tracking sensor: